kyungjae-lee/engineers-notebook/operating-systems/operating-system-policies-for-virtual-memory.md

 ### Prepaging

 * Pages other than the one demanded are also brought in.
 * Tries to minimize disk seeks by bringing in nearby pages, often very useful when a process starts up.
+(The OS makes an educated guess as to what other pages may need to be brought in with the one on demand.)
 * Uses **principle of locality** to bring in nearby pages, but may be wasteful if those pages are never needed.